project-overnight/po-reviews/README.md

 # Project Overnight: Reviews Service

-> A service that dynamically renders visitor reviews.
-Represents rating averages with bar graphs and paginates the list of reviews.
+A service that dynamically renders visitor reviews, represents rating averages with bar graphs, and paginates the list of reviews.

 ## Related Projects